Sunday, January 30, 2005

 Ricci is a staff writer at the Los Angeles Times, Cull works

-in Columbus, OH, and Clary is at the South
+for the state in Columbus, OH, and Clary is at the South

-Florida Sun-Sentinel
+Florida Sun-Sentinel.